Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: METHOD

 \section{METHOD}

 For the study presented in this paper, it is important to note that the system described in Eq.~\eqref{eq:tr_fdn} does not model any sources of noise, including background or measurement noise.
 As a result, when FDNs are optimized on measured RIRs, a model mismatch occurs.
-Analyzing the effect of this mismatch on the loss landscape is therefore crucial to assess the errors it introduces.
+Analyzing the effect of this mismatch on the loss profile is therefore crucial to assess the errors it introduces.

-In this section, we introduce a method for visualizing loss landscapes and assessing their variability under noisy targets, as well as when the output is subject to additional optimization objectives, such as minimizing coloration and controlling temporal density.
-The loss functions used in this work are based on similarity measures between representations of the system’s IR, $\hat{h}$, and the target RIR, $h$,
+In this section, we introduce a method for visualizing loss profiles and assessing their variability under noisy targets and additional optimization objectives, such as minimizing coloration and controlling temporal density.
+The loss functions used in the rest of the paper are introduced in Sec.~\ref{subsec:loss_fn}.

-where $\mathcal{J}(\cdot)$ denotes a chosen similarity measure, and $g(\cdot)$ represents a transformation applied to the IRs, such as the STFT or the EDC, as introduced in Sec.~\ref{subsec:loss_fn}.
-This approach corresponds to a learning paradigm that does not rely on knowledge of either the ground-truth $\Tsixty$ or the attenuation filter parameters.